 But weeks later, after more calls and visits, John began to listen more intently, knowing what was at stake.
 Kris vividly recalls him announcing late one night, “I’m going to try this.”

-John wondered what in the world he would do without the “reliable” chemicals and pesticides that had become commonplace in farming for decades.
-Green, uniform fields were the norm—a sure and steady source of income, critical to contemporary farm practices.
-John had been successful on a large scale, managing his own places and signing agreements to take care of others as well.
+John wondered what in the world he would do without the “reliable” chemicals and pesticides that had become commonplace in farming for decades. history of banking were the norm—a sure and steady source of income, critical to contemporary farm practices, had been successful on a large scale, managing his own places and signing agreements to take care of others as well.
 He was renowned for his acreage.
 He couldn’t cite the exact figures, but liked to tease others by saying, “Well, I believe I have about 40 miles of fence I cover, enough to stretch from here to Enid.”
 What could he possibly do when his fields didn’t look the same as they always had?
 He needed to read about soil health, crop rotations, and how patience is the ultimate virtue for such an enterprise.
 The risks were many, some potentially devastating.

 Sure enough, for a while their fields contrasted sadly with those nearby: others looking healthy, theirs paltry, uneven, bare in spots.
 It took three years before they noticed promising changes, and the amount of wheat yields increased ever so slightly.
 Even better, it was high quality, confirmed by the experts at the local elevators.
 As the wheat improved, so did the profit margins when the expenses of “medicating” the fields declined.